marcosalameda/OWASPselenium/GEN_QUIDVUE/FLAT_VUE/CsUITest/Readme.md

 ## Configuration

-The configuration file __SeleniumWebTest.json__ is located at the root of the test project.
+The configuration file `SeleniumWebTest.json.example` is located at the root of the test project.
+Rename this file to `SeleniumWebTest.json` before use.

 Configuration properties: